Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

-\textbf{Recurrent Policy:} The RNN in the recurrent policy is also crucial for learning.
-The comparison result is shown in Table \ref{tab:unseen}.
+\textbf{Recurrent Policy:} The RNN in the recurrent policy is also crucial, as the result shown in Table \ref{tab:unseen}.
 We trained an alternative model without the temporal encoder (w/o RNN).
 The results indicate a noticeable decline in performance in Person(4D) and Animals(4D), highlighting the effectiveness of temporal information in handling visual distractions.